Princess Margaret of Denmark: Later life

 The family was poor compared to other royalty.
 They chiefly resided in France, where all of their children were born.
 In 1939 the family fled from the Nazis and escaped to Spain.
 From there they went to Portugal and then to the United States.
 There, in New York, Margaret made a living making hats while her husband worked at a gas company and her daughter as a shop assistant.
+Her sons were studying in Montreal.
 They returned to Paris after the war.
 In June 1951, Margaret was travelling in a car her husband was driving when they ran over a 22-year-old man, Jaja Sorensen, who died soon after being taken to hospital.
-She died one day after her 97th birthday, on the 69th birthday of her daughter Anne.
-She was the last surviving child of Prince Valdemar and the longest lived and last surviving grandchild of Christian IX.